textcreationpartnership/A01775/README.md

 ##Content Summary##

 #####Front#####

-The ladies priviledge As it was acted with good allowance at the Cock-pit in Drury-lane, and before
+1. To the true Example of Heroicke Vertue, and Favourer of Arts, Sir FREDERICK CORNWALLIS.

+1. The Persons.

+1. The Prologue.

 #####Body#####

+1. The Ladies Priviledge.

-1. Act.
+    _ Act.
 1. Scena.
 1.

-1. Actus Secundus.
+    _ Actus Secundus.

-1. Actus Tertius.
+    _ Actus Tertius.

-1. Actus Quartus.
+    _ Actus Quartus.

-1. Actus Quintus.
+    _ Actus Quintus.

+1. The Epilogue.

 **Types of content**